bcornelusse/microgrid-bench/docs/examples.rst

 You can find these examples at the |package_root|.

-An example is descibed in a python file and relies on cases stored in the ``data`` folder.
+An example is described in a python file and relies on cases stored in the ``data`` folder.

 .. |package_root| raw:: html